codeat3/blade-iconpark/README.md

     <img src="https://img.shields.io/packagist/dt/codeat3/blade-iconpark" alt="Total Downloads">
 </a>

-A package to easily make use of [Codicons](https://github.com/file-icons/icons) in your Laravel Blade views.
+A package to easily make use of [Icon Park](https://github.com/bytedance/IconPark) in your Laravel Blade views.

 For a full list of available icons see [the SVG directory](resources/svg).